 Once a lab gets your semen sample, they’ll look at it under a microscope.
 This will give them a wealth of information, including:

 How many sperm there are (concentration).
-A normal sperm count is between 15 million and 200 million sperm per milliliter of semen.
-Your sperm count is considered low if you have less than 15 million sperm per milliliter.
+A normal sperm count is at least 15 million sperm per milliliter of semen.
+Your sperm count is considered low if you have less than that.

 How your sperm are moving (motility).
 Your doctor will look at how many sperm are moving and how well they move.
 Ideally, 50% or more of your sperm sample should be active.